DanialArab/API/Creating an API/README.md

 A uniform resource locator (URL), colloquially termed a web address, is a reference to a web resource that specifies its location on a computer network and a mechanism for retrieving it.
 A URL is a specific type of Uniform Resource Identifier, although many people use the two terms interchangeably.

++ The path function is contained with the django.urls module within the django project code base. path is used for routing URLs to the appropriate view functions within a django application using the URL dispatcher.
++